fishcus/KAP-manual/en/model/data_import/gp_import.en.md

 ##Import Greenplum Data Source

-Greenplum is supported as the default data source since KAP 3.0.
+Greenplum is supported as the default data source since Kyligence Enterprise 3.0.
 In order to load the Greenplum tables, Greenplum Driver Jar package is needed to put in  `$KYLIN_HOME/ext`.
 The jar package is also needed to copy to `<sqoop_installation_directory>/lib`, because *sqoop* is used in the process of cube building.

 Then, please set the following configurations in *kylin.properties* or *project configuration*: